SFDO-Tooling/CumulusCI/docs/robot_debugger.md

 ```

 Note: the `Breakpoint` keyword has no effect on a test if the
 `robot_debug` option is not set to `true`.
-While we don\'t encourage you
+While we don't encourage you
-to leave this keyword in your test cases, it\'s safe to do so as long as
+to leave this keyword in your test cases, it's safe to do so as long as
 you only ever set the `robot_debug` option when running tests locally.

 ## Getting Help